 Where has Matt been?

+Before teaching you how to pass an Excel parameter to Power Query, I’ll have a few words.
 Regular readers of my blog may have noticed I have been missing in action over the last month.
 I have been super busy with the PUG World Tour, delivering a lot of training, finalising my new book Supercharge Power BI, and also taking a couple of weeks vacation.

 Side Story: Power BI Training Has Never Been More Popular

 I have been delivering Power Pivot/Power BI training for almost 4 years now and the demand has never been greater.
 My last 5 live training courses in Australia have all had record numbers of participants, and my current semester of live online training (Supercharge Power BI) has 34 active participants.
 I’m super excited what the future holds for this fantastic product, and it just keeps getting better and better.

 Pass an Excel Parameter to Power Query

 I was delivering training yesterday in Sydney and one of my students (Stephane) asked me how to pass a parameter from Excel to Power Query.
 I have written previous articles about this principle and power query filters at PowerPivotPro.com but thought it would be good to blog about how simple it is to do this.

 Sample Scenario – Extract Invoices for Selected Date